Introduction

 Making the right decisions

-Control plane parts
+Control plane components

 Control mechanisms

-Keeping your kubelets healthy
+Keep your cubes healthy

-Networking in the kubernetes world
+Networking in the Kubernetes world

 Schedulers bring balance